On the Utility of Equal Batch Sizes for Inference in Stochastic Gradient Descent: Main results

 \subsection{Consistency of the estimator}

-We now present our main result of consistency of the batch-means estimator with fixed batch-size. \begin{thm} Under the assumptions (A1), (A2) and (A3), for sufficiently large $n$
+We now present our main result of consistency of the batch-means estimator { for equal batch-sizes satisfying Assumption~(A3)}. \begin{theorem} Under the Assumptions (A1), (A2) and (A3), for sufficiently large $n$

-\end{thm} \begin{proof} Proof is available in Appendix~\ref{sec:proof_of_main}. \end{proof} Under Assumption~(A3), the bound in Theorem~\ref{thm:main} goes to zero, yielding consistency of $\hat{\Sigma}_{b_n}$. \citet[][Theorem 4.3]{chen2020aos} and \citet[][Theorem 3.1]{chen2021jasa} provide similar bounds for different IBS batch-means estimators, with \cite{chen2021jasa} being an improvement over \cite{chen2020aos}.
+\end{theorem} \begin{proof} Proof is available in the Supplement C. \end{proof} Under Assumption~(A3), the bound in Theorem~\ref{thm:main} goes to zero, yielding consistency of $\hat{\Sigma}_{b_n}$. \citet[][Theorem 4.3]{chen2020aos} and \citet[][Theorem 3.1]{chen2021jasa} provide similar bounds for different IBS batch-means estimators, with \cite{chen2021jasa} being an improvement over \cite{chen2020aos}.
 One key reason for explicitly writing a bound instead of merely mentioning convergence to zero, is that the bound allows for a reasonable choice for $b_n$.
 Substituting batch-sizes of the form $b_n = c n^{\beta}$, in Theorem \ref{thm:main},

 Obtaining a closed-form expression of an optimal $\beta$ from the right side of the above equation is challenging.
 A numerical solution is possible, but not interpretable.
 Instead, we note that by Assumption~(A3), $(\beta - 1)/2> \beta - 2\alpha$ and $-\alpha/2+(\beta-1)/4< (\beta - 1)/2$, so among the first, second, fifth, and sixth terms, the second term is dominating.
 Further, $-\beta(1-\alpha)< (\alpha - \beta)/2$, so among the third and fourth terms, the fourth term is dominating.
 Considering then, only the dominating terms, we have